WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (L1) - [ instruction name is different to the name in the prose specification]

- (2) Change Inequality condition to  existence condition

  (*) - [Semantics are right but it should be more easy to read]